-Ransomware has become an escalating cyberplague that presents an extinction-level threat for businesses vulnerable to an assault.
-Multiple generations of ransomware such as CryptoLocker, WannaCry, Bad Rabbit, SamSam and MongoLock cryptoworms have been circulating for years and continue to inflict damage.
-Modern strains of crypto-ransomware like Ryuk, Maze, Sodinokibi, Netwalker, Snatch and Egregor, as well as daily as yet unnamed newcomers, not only do encryption of on-line data files but also infect all configured system restores and backups.
-Data synched to off-site disaster recovery sites can also be corrupted.
-In a vulnerable environment, this can make any restore operations impossible and basically knocks the network back to zero.
+Ransomware has become a modern cyberplague that represents an extinction-level danger for organizations vulnerable to an attack.
+Different versions of crypto-ransomware such as Dharma, CryptoWall, Locky, Syskey and MongoLock cryptoworms have been circulating for a long time and still inflict damage.
+More recent variants of ransomware such as Ryuk, Maze, Sodinokibi, Netwalker, Conti and Nephilim, along with daily as yet unnamed newcomers, not only do encryption of on-line critical data but also infiltrate any configured system backup.
+Information synchronized to the cloud can also be rendered useless.
+In a poorly architected data protection solution, it can make any restore operations impossible and effectively knocks the network back to square one.

-Recovering programs and information after a crypto-ransomware outage becomes a race against the clock as the victim fights to contain and remove the ransomware and to restore enterprise-critical operations.
-Due to the fact that crypto-ransomware requires time to replicate, attacks are frequently launched during nights and weekends, when successful attacks tend to take longer to recognize.
-This compounds the difficulty of quickly mobilizing and orchestrating a capable response team.
+Getting back on-line services and information following a crypto-ransomware outage becomes a race against time as the targeted organization tries its best to contain the damage and clear the ransomware and to restore business-critical operations.
+Due to the fact that ransomware requires time to spread, attacks are usually sprung on weekends, when penetrations tend to take more time to detect.
+This multiplies the difficulty of rapidly marshalling and organizing a qualified mitigation team.

-Progent has a variety of solutions for protecting Birmingham organizations from crypto-ransomware penetrations.
-Among these are staff training to help identify and not fall victim to phishing scams, ProSight Active Security Monitoring (ASM) for remote monitoring and management, along with setup and configuration of the latest generation security solutions with AI technology to intelligently identify and quarantine day-zero threats.
-Progent in addition provides the assistance of seasoned ransomware recovery consultants with the talent and perseverance to restore a breached network as urgently as possible.
+Progent has a range of help services for protecting Birmingham enterprises from ransomware attacks.
+These include staff education to become familiar with and avoid phishing scams, ProSight Active Security Monitoring (ASM) for endpoint detection and response using SentinelOne's AI-based cyberthreat protection to detect and quarantine day-zero modern malware attacks.
+Progent in addition offers the services of expert ransomware recovery consultants with the track record and perseverance to restore a breached system as urgently as possible.

-Soon after a crypto-ransomware penetration, paying the ransom demands in Bitcoin cryptocurrency does not ensure that merciless criminals will provide the needed codes to unencrypt any of your data.
-Kaspersky Labs estimated that seventeen percent of crypto-ransomware victims never recovered their information even after having sent off the ransom, resulting in increased losses.
-The risk is also costly.
-Ryuk ransoms commonly range from fifteen to forty BTC ($120,000 and $400,000).
-This is significantly higher than the typical crypto-ransomware demands, which ZDNET estimated to be around $13,000 for small organizations.
-The alternative is to setup from scratch the mission-critical parts of your IT environment.
-Absent the availability of complete information backups, this requires a broad complement of IT skills, professional project management, and the capability to work non-stop until the recovery project is finished.
+Subsequent to a crypto-ransomware attack, paying the ransom in cryptocurrency does not guarantee that cyber criminals will respond with the keys to decipher all your data.
+Kaspersky Labs determined that 17% of crypto-ransomware victims never recovered their information even after having sent off the ransom, resulting in additional losses.
+The gamble is also costly.
+Ryuk ransoms often range from fifteen to forty BTC ($120,000 and $400,000).
+This is significantly above the average ransomware demands, which ZDNET determined to be around $13,000 for small businesses.
+The other path is to piece back together the mission-critical parts of your Information Technology environment.
+Absent the availability of essential data backups, this calls for a wide complement of skills, top notch team management, and the ability to work non-stop until the job is over.

-For decades, Progent has offered professional IT services for businesses throughout the US and has achieved Microsoft's Gold Partnership certification in the Datacenter and Cloud Productivity competencies.
-Progent's pool of subject matter experts (SMEs) includes professionals who have been awarded high-level certifications in leading technologies including Microsoft, Cisco, VMware, and major distributions of Linux.
-Progent's cybersecurity consultants have earned internationally-renowned certifications including CISA, CISSP-ISSAP, CRISC, and GIAC.
+For two decades, Progent has offered certified expert Information Technology services for companies across the U.S. and has achieved Microsoft's Partnership certification status in the Datacenter and Cloud Productivity competencies.
+Progent's group of subject matter experts includes engineers who have earned advanced certifications in foundation technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
+Progent's security experts have garnered internationally-recognized industry certifications including CISA, CISSP, ISACA CRISC, and SANS GIAC.
 (Visit Progent's certifications).
-Progent in addition has experience in financial management and ERP software solutions.
-This breadth of experience provides Progent the skills to knowledgably identify important systems and organize the surviving pieces of your IT system following a ransomware attack and configure them into an operational system.
+Progent in addition has experience with financial systems and ERP software solutions.
+This breadth of experience gives Progent the skills to quickly understand critical systems and consolidate the remaining pieces of your IT environment after a ransomware penetration and configure them into a functioning system.

-Progent's ransomware group uses best of breed project management systems to coordinate the complex restoration process.
-Progent knows the urgency of working quickly and together with a customerís management and IT resources to prioritize tasks and to put essential applications back online as fast as possible.
+Progent's recovery group utilizes powerful project management tools to coordinate the sophisticated restoration process.
+Progent understands the importance of acting rapidly and together with a customer's management and IT staff to assign priority to tasks and to get the most important services back on-line as soon as possible.

-A customer escalated to Progent after their network was crashed by Ryuk ransomware.
-Ryuk is believed to have been deployed by Northern Korean state sponsored cybercriminals, suspected of using techniques exposed from Americaís NSA organization.
-Ryuk targets specific businesses with little or no room for disruption and is one of the most profitable instances of crypto-ransomware.
-Major victims include Data Resolution, a California-based info warehousing and cloud computing firm, and the Chicago Tribune.
-Progent's client is a regional manufacturing company located in the Chicago metro area and has around 500 workers.
-The Ryuk intrusion had brought down all business operations and manufacturing processes.
-Most of the client's data protection had been on-line at the beginning of the attack and were eventually encrypted.
-The client was actively seeking loans for paying the ransom (more than $200,000) and hoping for the best, but in the end reached out to Progent.
+A client hired Progent after their network system was taken over by Ryuk ransomware.
+Ryuk is generally considered to have been developed by North Korean state sponsored hackers, possibly adopting strategies exposed from the United States National Security Agency.
+Ryuk attacks specific businesses with limited tolerance for operational disruption and is among the most profitable incarnations of ransomware malware.
+Headline organizations include Data Resolution, a California-based information warehousing and cloud computing firm, and the Chicago Tribune.
+Progent's customer is a regional manufacturing company located in Chicago with around 500 workers.
+The Ryuk intrusion had brought down all company operations and manufacturing processes.
+The majority of the client's data protection had been online at the start of the attack and were encrypted.
+The client was actively seeking loans for paying the ransom (more than two hundred thousand dollars) and hoping for good luck, but ultimately engaged Progent.

-"I canít tell you enough about the expertise Progent provided us throughout the most critical period of (our) companyís survival.
-We had little choice but to pay the hackers behind this attack except for the confidence the Progent experts gave us.
-That you could get our messaging and critical applications back on-line quicker than 1 week was amazing.
-Each consultant I got help from or messaged at Progent was totally committed on getting my company operational and was working non-stop to bail us out."
+"I can't speak enough about the support Progent provided us during the most stressful period of (our) company's existence.
+We most likely would have paid the hackers behind this attack if it wasn't for the confidence the Progent group gave us.
+The fact that you could get our e-mail and essential applications back in less than seven days was amazing.
+Each expert I interacted with or communicated with at Progent was absolutely committed on getting us working again and was working day and night to bail us out."

-Progent worked with the customer to quickly determine and assign priority to the key systems that had to be recovered in order to resume departmental functions:
+Progent worked hand in hand the client to quickly identify and assign priority to the critical applications that had to be addressed in order to continue business functions:

-To begin, Progent adhered to Anti-virus incident mitigation industry best practices by halting the spread and disinfecting systems.
-Progent then started the process of restoring Active Directory, the core of enterprise systems built upon Microsoft technology.
-Microsoft Exchange Server messaging will not work without Active Directory, and the businessesí financials and MRP system used SQL Server, which requires Windows AD for access to the data.
+To begin, Progent adhered to AV/Malware Processes penetration response industry best practices by stopping the spread and cleaning up infected systems.
+Progent then began the work of recovering Microsoft Active Directory, the key technology of enterprise systems built on Microsoft Windows technology.
+Exchange messaging will not operate without Active Directory, and the client's MRP system leveraged Microsoft SQL, which needs Windows AD for access to the database.

 - Windows Active Directory

-In less than 48 hours, Progent was able to recover Active Directory services to its pre-virus state.
-Progent then assisted with reinstallations and hard drive recovery of needed servers.
-All Microsoft Exchange Server data and attributes were usable, which accelerated the rebuild of Exchange.
-Progent was able to find non-encrypted OST files (Microsoft Outlook Offline Data Files) on staff desktop computers in order to recover email information.
-A not too old off-line backup of the customerís accounting software made them able to return these required programs back on-line.
-Although major work still had to be done to recover fully from the Ryuk event, critical services were returned to operations rapidly:
+In less than two days, Progent was able to rebuild Windows Active Directory to its pre-attack state.
+Progent then initiated rebuilding and hard drive recovery of critical servers.
+All Exchange data and configuration information were usable, which greatly helped the rebuild of Exchange.
+Progent was also able to collect intact OST data files (Microsoft Outlook Offline Data Files) on staff desktop computers in order to recover mail data.
+A not too old offline backup of the client's accounting/ERP systems made it possible to recover these essential services back online.
+Although major work still had to be done to recover fully from the Ryuk event, essential systems were recovered quickly:

-"For the most part, the manufacturing operation was never shut down and we produced all customer orders."
+"For the most part, the production manufacturing operation never missed a beat and we produced all customer orders."

-Throughout the following couple of weeks important milestones in the recovery project were achieved in close cooperation between Progent team members and the customer:
+Over the next few weeks key milestones in the recovery project were made in close cooperation between Progent engineers and the client:

-- Self-hosted web applications were brought back up without losing any information.
+- Internal web sites were returned to operation without losing any data.

-- The MailStore Microsoft Exchange Server exceeding four million archived messages was brought on-line and available for users.
+- The MailStore Server containing more than 4 million historical messages was restored to operations and available for users.

-- CRM/Orders/Invoicing/Accounts Payable/Accounts Receivables (AR)/Inventory modules were 100 percent operational.
+- CRM/Orders/Invoicing/Accounts Payable/Accounts Receivables (AR)/Inventory capabilities were fully recovered.

-- A new Palo Alto 850 security appliance was installed.
+- A new Palo Alto Networks 850 firewall was installed.

-"A lot of what happened during the initial response is mostly a fog for me, but my management will not forget the commitment each of your team put in to give us our business back.
-I have been working with Progent for the past ten years, possibly more, and each time I needed help Progent has impressed me and delivered.
-This situation was a testament to your capabilities."
+"A huge amount of what was accomplished in the early hours is nearly entirely a fog for me, but we will not forget the dedication each and every one of your team accomplished to help get our business back.
+I have trusted Progent for at least 10 years, possibly more, and each time I needed help Progent has impressed me and delivered.
+This event was a testament to your capabilities."

-A likely company-ending disaster was avoided by hard-working professionals, a broad array of subject matter expertise, and close teamwork.
-Although upon completion of forensics the ransomware incident described here should have been identified and prevented with current security technology solutions and recognized best practices, user and IT administrator training, and appropriate incident response procedures for information protection and proper patching controls, the fact remains that state-sponsored hackers from China, Russia, North Korea and elsewhere are tireless and will continue.
-If you do fall victim to a ransomware incident, feel confident that Progent's team of professionals has extensive experience in crypto-ransomware virus defense, remediation, and data disaster recovery.
+A potential business catastrophe was evaded due to dedicated professionals, a broad range of IT skills, and tight collaboration.
+Although upon completion of forensics the crypto-ransomware incident detailed here would have been identified and stopped with advanced cyber security solutions and ISO/IEC 27001 best practices, user training, and appropriate incident response procedures for data backup and keeping systems up to date with security patches, the reality remains that government-sponsored cybercriminals from China, North Korea and elsewhere are tireless and are an ongoing threat.
+If you do fall victim to a ransomware attack, feel confident that Progent's roster of professionals has a proven track record in ransomware virus blocking, cleanup, and information systems restoration.

-"So, to Darrin, Aaron, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (along with others who were contributing), thank you for making it so I could get rested after we got past the initial push.
-Everyone did an fabulous effort, and if anyone is in the Chicago area, a great meal is on me!"
+"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Arnaud, Allen and Chris (along with others who were helping), thank you for making it so I could get some sleep after we made it past the first week.
+All of you did an amazing job, and if any of your guys is around the Chicago area, a great meal is the least I can do!"

-To read or download a PDF version of this customer case study, please click:
+To read or download a PDF version of this ransomware incident report, click: